cochoa0x1/crypto-meow/readme.md

 ```
 and thats it, outputs are dataframes with genome and parent information, cattributes, and images!

-### some project I would like to do when I have time:
+### some projects I would like to do when I have time:

 1. Decipher the kitty genome
 2. Gather economic and auction data
 3. Generate new kitty images, aka Crypto-Kitty-GAN!
-4. Some explorartory analysis on breeding trends, geneology, and cattributes
+4. Some exploratory analysis on breeding trends, geneology, and cattributes